henryaspegren/GroupProject/README.md

 divided into pre-processing, topic extraction and message processing modules.

 ### Running Stanford NER as a standalone java module
-$   java -mx1000m -cp stanford-ner.jar edu.stanford.nlp.ie.NERServer     -loadClassifier classifiers/english.muc.7class.distsim.crf.ser.gz     -port 8070 -outputFormat inlineXML
+$   java -mx1000m -cp stanford-ner/stanford-ner.jar edu.stanford.nlp.ie.NERServer     -loadClassifier stanford-ner/classifiers/english.muc.7class.distsim.crf.ser.gz  -port 8070 -outputFormat inlineXML

 When this server is running, make sure the socket is pointed to the correct hostname and port.
 Pass this into the extract_topic method in nlp.py